zot/domdom/README.md

 An element is considered to be a button if it has a data-path property and it is either a non-input element, a button element, or a submit element.
 The behavior on the JSON object depends on its "value" attribute (if there is one):

-* no value attribute: when you press the button, JSONMetadom does not change the JSON object but it sends a click event to the model (see Events, below)
+* no value attribute: when you press the button, Domdom does not change the JSON object but it sends a click event to the model (see Events, below)
-* the value is a boolean: it acts as a checkbox and when you press it, JSONMetadom sets the boolean value in the JSON object and sends a "set" event (see Events, below)
+* the value is a boolean: it acts as a checkbox and when you press it, Domdom sets the boolean value in the JSON object and sends a "set" event (see Events, below)
-* otherwise: when the input element changes (like by focusing out of a field), JSONMetadom sets the JSON path in the object to the value property, parsed as a JSON value (see Events, below)
+* otherwise: when the input element changes (like by focusing out of a field), Domdom sets the JSON path in the object to the value property, parsed as a JSON value (see Events, below)

 # Main JSON object